roblaing/swipl-webapp-howto/README.md

 These are notes I'm writing on how to use [SWI Prolog](http://www.swi-prolog.org/) to write web applications as I learn it to develop my strategy game playing website [newsgames.biz](http://www.newsgames.biz/).

-My aim here is to gradually re-implement a web development course I did a few years ago given by Reddid founder Steve Huffman via Udacity.
+My aim here is to gradually re-implement a [web development](https://eu.udacity.com/course/web-development--cs253) course I did a few years ago given by Reddid founder Steve Huffman which Udacity still offers for free.
-(Unfortunately when I looked, Huffman's excellent though now slightly out-dated course appeared to be gone).

 Following the original course's basic outline, I plan to split the tutorial into about seven units which build on each other to create a fairly fully featured blog which includes user authentication and storing comments in a database.